ipfs/in-web-browsers/README.md

 ## Current Status

 ### Browser Extension
-You can now install the [IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion#ipfs-companion), a WebExtension that works in Chrome, Firefox and Brave to give your browser super powers, I mean, to add support for the IPFS protocol and related [features](https://github.com/ipfs-shipyard/ipfs-companion#features).
+You can now install the [IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion#ipfs-companion): a WebExtension to give your browser super powers, I mean, to add support for the IPFS protocol and related [features](https://github.com/ipfs-shipyard/ipfs-companion#features).

-Latest Beta experimentally exposes IPFS API under [`window.ipfs`](https://github.com/ipfs-shipyard/ipfs-companion/blob/master/docs/window.ipfs.md#notes-on-exposing-ipfs-api-as-windowipfs) on every web page.
+It experimentally exposes IPFS API under [`window.ipfs`](https://github.com/ipfs-shipyard/ipfs-companion/blob/master/docs/window.ipfs.md#notes-on-exposing-ipfs-api-as-windowipfs).

 ### JS Libraries
 Currently in order to run IPFS in a web browser, you have to either bundle [`js-ipfs`](https://github.com/ipfs/js-ipfs) (full IPFS node in JS) with your client-side application